 Eight crimes are alleged in the 9/11 sworn charge sheet starting with conspiracy in the attacks, specifically with Osama bin Laden, other senior al Qaeda members and the Sept.
 11, 2001 hijackers.
 They are also charged with committing murder in violation of the law of war, attacking civilians, and providing material support for terrorism.
 Mohammed, bin Attash, Bin al Shibh and Baluchi are also charged specifically with hijacking four aircraft -- two that hit the World Trade Center towers in New York, the one that hit the Pentagon and the one that crashed in the western Pennsylvania countryside.
 According to the Pentagon, the attacks killed 2,976 people.
 Conviction can carry the death penalty by a method to be chosen by the Secretary of Defense.

 The chief war crimes prosecutor, Army Brig.
 Gen. Mark Martins, left, has named himself and 10 other prosecutors to the case.
 The lead 9/11 case prosecutors, or trial counsel, are retired Army Col. Robert Swann, formerly the Pentagon's chief prosecutor for military commissions and Edward Ryan, a civilian attorney with the Department of Justice.
 Both men had the case during the Bush era.
 Deputy trial counsel include Joanna Baltes of the Justice Department, Clayton G. Trivett Jr., a reserve Navy lieutenant commander and Jeffrey Groharing, a reserve U.S. Marine lieutenant colonel.
 The assistant trial counsel include Marine Maj.
 Joshua Kirk, Navy Lt.
 Kiersten Korczynski, Army Capt.
 Michael Lebowitz, Army Maj.
-Robert McGovern and Nicole Tate, a civilian.
+Robert McGovern and Nicole Tate and Danielle Tarin, both civilians.

-The learned counsel, death penalty defense experience, defense attorneys, from left: David Nevin for Khalid Sheik Mohammed; Cheryl Bormann for Walid bin Attash; James Harrington for Ramzi bin al Shibh; James G. Connell III for Ammar al Baluchi, also called Ali Abd al Aziz Ali; Cmdr.
+The learned counsel, death-penalty case experienced defense attorneys, from left: David Nevin for Khalid Sheik Mohammed; Cheryl Bormann for Walid bin Attash; James Harrington for Ramzi bin al Shibh; James G. Connell III for Ammar al Baluchi, also called Ali Abd al Aziz Ali; Cmdr.
 Walter Ruiz for Mustafa al Hawsawi.
 Also assigned are Marine Corps Maj.
-Derek Poteet and Army Capt.
-Jason D. Wright for Mohammed; Air Force Capt.
+Derek Poteet, Army Maj.
+Jason D. Wright and civilian attorney Gary Sowards for Mohammed; Air Force Capt.
 Michael Schwartz and Navy Reserves Lt.
 Cmdr.
-James Hatcher for Bin Attash; Navy Lt.
+James Hatcher, Capt.
+Todd Swensen, for Bin Attash; Navy Lt.
 Cmdr.
-Kevin Bogucki and Navy Cmdr Tri Nhan for Bin al Shibh and Air Force Lt.
-Col. Sterling Thomas and Army Capt.
-Barry Emmert for Baluchi.
+Kevin Bogucki, Navy Cmdr Tri Nhan and Marine Maj.
+Mark Balfantz for Bin al Shibh and Air Force Lt.
+Col. Sterling Thomas for Baluchi.